 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Legal Coordinator tend to value Support, Relationships, and Working Conditions.
+Compared to most people, those working as a Legal Coordinator tend to value Relationships, Support, and Working Conditions.

-Second, Legal Coordinators strongly value Relationships.
+Most importantly, Legal Coordinators strongly value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.

 Lastly, Legal Coordinators moderately value Working Conditions.
 Occupations that satisfy this work value offer job security and good working conditions.